What kind of projection screen should I choose?

 That is why we have put together a list of the 3 best projector screen paints available on the market, highlighting what each one does best.
 Then we provide a helpful buyer’s guide, so you can find the best projector screen paint to suit your needs.

-Best Paint for Projector Screen 2018
+Best Paint for Projector Screen in November, 2018

 |Product||Screen Gain||Coverage||Applied with|